 The Museum opens at 10am.
 The gates will be open at 9.30am.

 What time does the Museum close?

-The Museum closes at 3pm.
-The gates will be locked at 3.30pm.
+Last entry to the Museum is 3pm, the Museum closes at 4pm.
+The gates will be locked at 4.30pm.

 If your question has not been answered above, please email firstname.lastname@example.org and we will respond to your question as soon as possible.